VFOXITChick/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

 ### Step 1: Create App Service for Web App Tier

-1. From the Azure Management portal <http://portal.azure.com>, using a new tab or instance, click on **+New**, then **Web + Mobile**, and then click on **Web App**.
+1. From the Azure Management portal <http://portal.azure.com>, using a new tab or instance, click on **+ Create a resource**, then **Web**, and then click on **Web App**.

-    ![In the Azure Portal left menu, New is selected.
-In the New pane, under Azure Marketplace, Web + Mobile is selected.
-Under Featured, the Web App Quickstart tutorial link is selected.](images/Hands-onlabstep-by-step-Optimizedarchitectureimages/media/image75.png "Azure Portal")
+    ![In the Azure Portal left menu, Create a resource is selected.
+In the Create a resource pane, under Azure Marketplace, Web is selected.
+Under Featured, the Web App menu option is selected.](images/Hands-onlabstep-by-step-Optimizedarchitectureimages/media/image75.png "Azure Portal")

 2. On the **Web App** blade, enter the following values: